Mietzschy/laser-ruler/README.md

 # laser-ruler

-Tool to measure dimensions and gauge material thickness
+Hand tool to measure dimensions and gauge material thickness

 SVG file is meant for laser cutting/engraving.